sysadminmexico/brut3k1t/README.md

     sudo python installer.py

-## 3. Troubleshooting (troubleshooting guide coming soon!)
+## 3. Troubleshooting

+Before you actually send an issue through Github, please look through here before even trying to ask for help.

-If you received any errors about dependencies, try to manually install the requirements.
+If you received any errors about dependencies, specifically `ImportError:` try to manually install the requirements.
 Here's how:

 1. Installing dependencies: